zzzprojects/docs/entityframework-plus.net/pages/ef-core-docs/documentations/ef-core-bulk-methods.md

 ---
-Title: EF Core Bulk Extensions
+Title: EF Core Bulk Methods with EF Extensions
 MetaDescription: This article provides a comprehensive guide to using EFCore BulkExtensions inside EFE, a powerful library that extends Entity Framework Core to support bulk operations.
 Learn about its features, including bulk insert, updates, deletes, and merge (upsert).
 Whether you're a beginner or an experienced EFCore developer, this article will help you unlock the full potential of Z.EntityFramework.Extensions and streamline your database operations.
-LastMod: 2024-08-30
+LastMod: 2025-11-16
 ---

-# EF Core Bulk Extensions
+# EF Core Bulk Methods with Entity Framework Extensions

 ## Description

-EF Core Bulk Extensions are provided by the [Entity Framework Extensions](https://entityframework-extensions.net/bulk-extensions) library.
+EF Core Bulk Methods are provided by the [Entity Framework Extensions](https://entityframework-extensions.net/bulk-extensions) library.
 Z.EntityFramework.Extensions is a third-party library that extends the functionality of EF Core.
 It provides additional features for working with EF Core, particularly in the area of Bulk Operations.
 The library provides efficient ways to perform CRUD operations such as BulkInsert, BulkUpdate, BulkDelete, BulkMerge, BulkRead, and WhereBulkContains.

 Since 2019, [EF Plus depends on EFE](https://github.com/zzzprojects/EntityFramework-Plus/issues/510) to reduce maintenance cost, EF Plus stays **FREE**, however, features from EF Extensions are by default available.
 You can find a list of what is free and what is paid in the [download](https://entityframework-plus.net/download) section.
 You can also prevent using paid features by forcing the community version `EntityFrameworkManager.IsCommunity = true`